openKolibri/klais-16/readme.md

 ![DISPLAY]

 # Sixteen Segment Display
 The look of classic signage, be it neon tubes, wrought iron, or the use of distinctive typography and negative space, has a particular appeal.
-Unfortunately, the art form is dwindling due to the flexibiltiy and flash that comes with newer LED arrays.
+Unfortunately, the art form is dwindling due to the flexibility and flash that comes with newer LED arrays.
 Their distinctive styles have been giving way for the monotony of RGB LED panels.

 ![cycleGif]